terryasdf/CS3245-HW4/README.txt

 The query is ran on the `title` and `content` zones of each document separately, allowing us to give different weights depending on which zone a match is in - inspired by Web search techniques.
-We find that giving heigher weight to the `title` improves performance, although the information within in does not look useful for most case retrieval tasks.
+We find that giving heigher weight to the `title` improves performance, although the information within it does not look useful for most case retrieval tasks.

 === Query Refinement ===